Gregorius clubs grand slam, Phillies rout Marlins | Sports-Games

 The Phillies stretched their lead to 5-0 in the third on Harper's opposite-field homer.
 Miami cut its deficit to 5-3 in the fourth.
 With two out, Aguilar singled, Matt Joyce walked, and Anderson pulled his drive that traveled 388 feet to left.
 Anderson jumped on a 3-2 slider.

 But that's as close as the Marlins got, and the Phillies poured it on by scoring five runs in the eighth.
-The big hits in that inning were Jean Segura's RBI single, Alec Bohm's RBI double and Kyle Garlick's three-run double, which gave Philadelphia a 12-5 lead. --Field Level Media
+The big hits in that inning were Jean Segura's RBI single, Alec Bohm's RBI double and Kyle Garlick's three-run double, which gave Philadelphia a 12-5 lead.
+Realmuto also left the game after experiencing reported hip discomfort while running the bases in the eighth inning.